sarahfran/destination-explorer/README.md

 ## Future Improvements

-With time I would like to develop this project further and make the searching and filtering more complex.
-For example, by allowing users to browse destinations by regions around the world or filter by specific travel interests.
-I would also like to improve the overall UI design and how the destination details are displayed.
+With time I would like to develop this project further and make the application more complex.
+For example:
+- Fetching data from a real or mock API endpoint
+- Allow users to browse destinations by regions, or through other filtering/sorting options
+- Allow users to favourite destinations
+- Introduce pagination or a way to display a larger dataset for better UX